fommil/fpmortals/manuscript/complete.md

 A> We've seen the `NonEmptyList` in previous chapters.
 For the sake of A> brevity we use a type alias `Nel` in place of `NonEmptyList`.
 A>
-A> We've also seen `IList` in previous chapters, recall that it's an A> alternative to stdlib `List` with impure methods, like `apply`, A> removed.
+A> We've also seen `IList` in previous chapters, recall that it is an A> alternative to stdlib `List` with impure methods, like `apply`, A> removed.